 What is the RELLIS Campus?

-The RELLIS Campus was named for the seven Aggie core values of respect, excellence, leadership, loyalty, integrity and selfless service.
+The RELLIS Campus was named for the six Aggie core values of respect, excellence, leadership, loyalty, integrity and selfless service.
 The mission of the RELLIS Campus is to provide a collaborative environment for multi-disciplinary, multi-institutional teaching, research and workforce development instruction committed to blending industry expertise with innovative research and a polytechnic education.
 The collaborative nature of the RELLIS Campus as shown below offers unique opportunities for students and faculty.
 The concept is for one campus to have the ability to shift ideas from laboratories to the marketplace while providing new and multiple pathways toward a college degree.

 When was the RELLIS Campus formed?